Sophivorus/EasyWiki/README.md

     - `getNamespaces()`
     - `getToken()`

-If none of the shorthand methods serves your needs, you can use the action methods, and if they don't help either, you can always fallback to the base methods.
+If none of the shorthand methods serves your needs, you can always fallback to the base methods.

 ## Manual